 All other last-mile broadband deployment projects will be scored using a total of 100 points.
 The IBO will evaluate all other last-mile broadband deployment projects by the following criteria, which abide by the guidelines set forth in the BEAD Notice of Funding Opportunity.
+If there are multiple competing proposals for the same project area utilizing other last-mile broadband technologies, the rubric described below is the process the IBO will utilize to select amongst these competing proposals.

-Primary Criteria (75 total points)
+Primary Criteria (80 total points)

-Minimal BEAD Program Outlay - 50%, or 50 total points
+Minimal BEAD Program Outlay - 45%, or 45 total points